Historiography: Quantification and new approaches to history

 Social history, sometimes called the "new social history", is a broad branch that studies the experiences of ordinary people in the past.
 It had major growth as a field in the 1960s and 1970s, and still is well represented in history departments.
 However, after 1980 the "cultural turn" directed the next generation to new topics.
 In the two decades from 1975 to 1995, the proportion of professors of history in U.S. universities identifying with social history rose from 31 to 41 percent, while the proportion of political historians fell from 40 to 30 percent.

 The growth was enabled by the social sciences, computers, statistics, new data sources such as individual census information, and summer training programs at the Newberry Library and the University of Michigan.
 The New Political History saw the application of social history methods to politics, as the focus shifted from politicians and legislation to voters and elections.
 The Social Science History Association was formed in 1976 as an interdisciplinary group with a journal Social Science History and an annual convention.
 The goal was to incorporate in historical studies perspectives from all the social sciences, especially political science, sociology and economics.
 The pioneers shared a commitment to quantification.
 However, by the 1980s the first blush of quantification had worn off, as traditional historians counterattacked.
 Harvey J. Graff says:

-Meanwhile, quantitative history became well-established in other disciplines, especially economics (where they called it "cliometrics"), as well as in political science.
-In history, however, quantification remained central to demographic studies, but slipped behind in political and social history as traditional narrative approaches made a comeback.
+Meanwhile, "new" economic history became well-established.
+However, cliometrics has never been considered a historical field by the vast majority of historians so that cliometric articles have not been cited by historians.
+Economists mostly employed economic theories and econometric applications similar to typical economic papers.
+As a result, quantification remained central to demographic studies, but slipped behind in political and social history as traditional narrative approaches made a comeback.
+Recently, as the newest approach in economic history "new history of capitalism" appeared.
+In the first article of the related journal, Marc Flandreau defined their purpose as "crossing border" to create a truly interdisciplinary field.